kasemir/EPICSV4Sandbox/README.md

     # Example RELEASE.local file
     EPICS_BASE=/home/training/epics-train/tools/base-7.0.1.1

+    # If you're using PVXS, that needs to defined as well
+    PVXS=/path/to/pvxs

 neutronsDemoServer
 ------------------

 Generates data similar to the SNS neutron events as channel 'neutrons'.

 Can be started as a standalone server: